GPS18 + FreeBSD

 For a long while after I first started the GPS it didn't report a sensible position.
 I suspect it was taking a long time to read the almanac, and then to find the correct satellites.
 It did eventually sort itself out, but only after about 30 minutes of exposure to a good fraction of clear sky.

-The unit is quite a bit less sensitive than my other GPS, which has an add-on active antenna.
+The unit is quite a bit less sensitive than some of my other GPS devices, which have an add-on active antenna.

 An attempted tweak